equinor/tagreader-python/docs/manual.md

 ## Status information

 The optional parameter `get_status` was added to `IMSClient.read()` in release 2.6.0.
-If set to true, the resulting dataframe will be expanded with one additional column per tag.
+If set to `True`, the resulting dataframe will be expanded with one additional column per tag.
 The column contains integer numbers that indicate the status, or quality, of the returned values.

 In an effort to unify the status value for all IMS types, the following schema based on AspenTech was selected: